 - healthy fats; particularly important for babies and children, and especially so if dairy-free

-It’s a great base for soups and stews.
-I particularly like making Asian noodle soup with mine, using buckwheat (soba) noodles, and my kids like risotto and ‘orange soup’ made with butternut squash and sweet potato.
-I also use it when I’m making ‘saucy’ things like shepherd’s pie, add a little bit to bolognese sauce for richness, and it can also be used as a base for homemade gravy, although as a busy mum this usually only happens at Christmas!
+It's a great base for soups and stews.
+I particularly like making Asian noodle soup with mine, using buckwheat (soba) noodles.
+My kids like risotto and 'orange soup' made with butternut squash and sweet potato.
+I also use it when I'm making 'saucy' things like shepherd's pie.
+Sometimes I add a little bit to bolognese sauce for richness.
+It can also be used as a base for homemade gravy, although as a busy mum this usually only happens at Christmas!

 - The Health Benefits of Bone Broth by The Paleo Mom (also linked above)